The CoRa Tensor Compiler: Compilation for Ragged Tensors with Minimal Padding: Evaluation

 \textbf{Masked Scaled Dot-Product Attention:} The decoder layer of a transformer uses a variant of MHA called \textit{masked MHA} wherein the upper half of the attention matrix is masked for all attention heads during training.
 This masking only affects the SDPA module, the operators in which can now be seen as computing on a batch of lower triangular matrices.
 We saw in~\S\ref{sec:vtrmm_eval} that \Sys~can effectively generate code for operations on triangular matrices.
 For batch size 128, an implementation of masked SDPA in \Sys~which exploits this masking performs $1.56\times$ faster than an implementation which does not for the RACE dataset and $1.29\times$ for the MNLI dataset.
 The benefits are less pronounced for the MNLI dataset, which has smaller sequence lengths, as we pad vloops to be multiples of a constant regardless of the dataset.
 We provide more data and discussion on the implementation of masked SDPA in~\S\ref{sec:ap_mmha_eval} in the appendix.

 \textbf{Memory Consumption:} We find that the use of ragged tensors leads to an overall $1.78\times$ drop in the size of the forward activations (computed analytically) of the encoder layer across all datasets at batch size 64 (more details in~\S\ref{sec:ap_mem}).
-The reduction, however, is not uniform across the datasets and those with higher sequence lengths, such as Wiki512 and Wiki128, see only small benefits.
+The reduction, however, is not uniform across the datasets and those with higher mean sequence lengths, such as Wiki512 and Wiki128, see only small benefits.
 Forward activations often consume significant memory during training and ragged tensors can help alleviate memory bottlenecks along with other memory management techniques for training~\cite{dtr, checkmate}.

-\textbf{MHA Evaluation on ARM CPU:} Table~\ref{table:arm_layer_eval} shows the execution latencies for the MHA module in PyTorch, TensorFlow and \Sys~on the ARM CPU backend.
-Across the datasets and batch sizes evaluated, we see that \Sys's implementation is overall $1.86\times$ faster than PyTorch and $1.89\times$ faster than TensorFlow.
-In this case, too, \Sys's ability to save on wasted computation due to padding leads to significant performance gains over popular DL frameworks.
-We provide more details and discussion in~\S\ref{sec:ap_breakdown} of the appendix.
+\textbf{MHA Evaluation on ARM CPU:} Table~\ref{table:arm_layer_eval} shows the execution latencies of MHA implementations in TensorFlow and \Sys~on the 64-core ARM CPU.
+We evaluate against two execution configurations of TensorFlow---TF, where the entire mini-batch is executed at once and TF-UB, where the mini-batch is executed as a series of smaller \emph{micro-batches}, which enables execution with lower padding.
+Across the datasets and batch sizes evaluated, we see that \Sys's implementation is overall $1.57\times$ faster than TF and $1.37\times$ faster than TF-UB.
+In this case, too, \Sys's ability to save on wasted computation due to padding leads to significant performance gains over a popular DL framework. \S\ref{sec:ap_breakdown} of the appendix more extensively compares the performance of TensorFlow and PyTorch against \Sys~on both the 8- and 64-core ARM CPUs.